BCAvZ/Bflix/README.md

 <h1>FlixB</h1>
 FlixB is an app i've made for those suffering from choice paralysis on from the gigantic offer of all the streaming services of what to watch.
-The app with a similar layout to one of the populair services offers highly rated series filtered on category on the main page for those looking for inspiration, a detail page accessible anywhere through the app with a lot of information about the series of their choosing and a search function with optional minimum rating for those looking for something specific.
+The app with a similar layout to one of the popular services offers highly rated series filtered on category on the main page for those looking for inspiration, a detail page accessible anywhere through the app with a lot of information about the series of their choosing and a search function with optional minimum rating for those looking for something specific.

 <h2>Architectural decisions</h2>
 I've chosen to use the framework React for this application.
 At this point in time it is the framework i know best and considering i've made this app with a deadline in mind it serves as the best way to show off my capabilities.

 Vue is the framework i plan to make a hobby project in this month ( october ) to familiarize myself with it a bit.

-Here are the modules i've used that are neccesary to run the app as developer:
+Here are the modules i've used that are necessary to run the app as developer:

 * "axios": "1.5.1",
 * "react-router-dom": "6.16.0",